 Nerve transposition is advocated for some peripheral nerve conditions.
 The principle is that this moves the nerve to a place where it is less likely to be compressed.
 This is controversial, as not all surgeons feel that this surgery results in improvement.
 One concern is that by moving the nerve small branches from the nerve are severed and blood vessels to the nerve can be disrupted.
 If this did happen, it could result in further damage to nerve function.

 Nerve sheath tumours are removed if they are large or enlarging.
 They may also be operated on if they are superficial and easily bumped.
 Sometimes surgery on these abnormalities is done for cosmetic reasons.

 These tumours arise from the outer layers that act as insulation for the nerve.
 This means that they can often be freed from the nerve without inherently damaging the nerve.
-This means that after surgery your nerve should work normally, although you may have mild sensory symptoms such as numbness that should improve with time.
+This means that after surgery your nerve should work normally, although you may have mild sensory symptoms such as numbness that may improve with time.

 In the diagram below shows the nerves of the upper arm.
 The median nerve I’s number 7 and ulnar nerve is number 8.
 Source: Netters Anatomy Flash Cards, Forth Edition 2014.